RoyZhenLongLim/PHYS1200/research/report.md

 - Acknowledge use of GAIA data
 - Explain how `log g` vs `teff` graph can be used to determine the red giants
 - Explain what Deep Mixing is what first dredge up means
+- The data suggests that the C/N ratio to recover
+  - More research needs to be done to investigate whether C/N ratio recovers after Deep Mixing